M.A. International Studies – South Asia

 In modern and contemporary South Asia, topics covered include international development, public affairs, architecture and urban planning, law, business, women and gender studies, environmental protection and nature conservation, health and demography, communications, dalit studies and postcolonial literature.
 For instance among these faculty are experts teaching courses on international feminism, cultural aspects of international development, social ecology of the tropics, South Asian architecture, media and communications, international relations and human rights, contemporary political changes and government.

 Languages of South Asia offered on a regular basis by the Department of Asian Languages and Literature include Hindi, Bengali, Urdu and Sanskrit.
-Persian is offered by the Department of Near Eastern Languages & Civilization.
+Persian is offered by the Department of Middle Eastern Languages and Cultures.
 There are special offerings of other major languages, such as Pali, Gujarati, Panjabi, and Nepali, as well as special fields such as sociolinguistics, Vedic literature, Bhakti literature, epigraphy, and Paninian grammar.
 Instruction is available both in English and, for advanced students, in the languages involved.
 South Asia Studies graduates have gone on to graduate programs in various academic disciplines, as well as careers in government service, journalism, teaching, research, international trade and the travel industry.

 COURSE OF STUDY